Ann Hutchinson Guest: Personal life and death

+Hutchinson Guest died from heart failure at her home in Kensington, London, on 9 April 2022, aged 103.

 Awards and honours

 For her contribution to dance research and education, Hutchinson Guest was awarded two honorary doctorates as well as many lifetime achievement awards.
 In 1997, she received the "Outstanding Contribution to Dance Research" award from the Congress on Research in Dance (CORD).
 In 1998, she was awarded a Guggenheim Fellowship for Dance Studies.

 In 2021, Hutchinson Guest was appointed an honorary Member of the Most Excellent Order of the British Empire (MBE) by Queen Elizabeth II.
 It was made substantive in 2022 shortly before her death, indicating she had taken British nationality.